Skip to main content

 Can 45 Jermyn St accommodate groups?

 The venue can handle groups, though the database does not specify private dining capacity.
 The room is described as spacious enough to support both quick business lunches and special occasions, which suggests flexibility on table configuration.
-For larger parties, contact them directly to confirm availability — the Jermyn Street entrance is separate from Fortnum & Mason, so the booking process is independent.
+For larger parties, contact them directly to confirm availability; the Jermyn Street entrance is separate from Fortnum & Mason, so the booking process is independent.

 Is 45 Jermyn St good for solo dining?

 The large marble-topped bar makes solo dining a practical option here rather than an afterthought.
-Open all day for breakfast, lunch, and dinner, it accommodates a solo lunch without the awkwardness of a table for one in a formal room.
+Open all day for breakfast, lunch, dinner, it accommodates a solo lunch without the awkwardness of a table for one in a formal room.
 The cocktail menu and by-the-glass wine selection are strong enough to make sitting at the bar worthwhile on their own terms.

 Is 45 Jermyn St worth the price?

-At £££, it sits in the middle tier for central London, and the Michelin Plate recognition (2025) signals consistent kitchen execution rather than hype.
+At £££, it sits in the middle tier for central London, the Michelin Plate recognition (2025) signals consistent kitchen execution rather than hype.
 Wine mark-ups are noted as high, so lean on the sommelier for by-the-glass guidance to manage spend.
 Compared to Michelin-starred neighbours in St James's, you get a more relaxed room and reliable classics without paying for a tasting-menu format you may not want.